Laravel-Lang/publisher/docs/features/packages.md

 Now, when the `php artisan lang:update` command is executed, the manager will check the specified packages and automatically update the files in your application.

+If files with the same names exist in different packages, for example, `custom.php`, then during their processing all keys from all files will be combined.

+Also, if these files contain matching keys from other packages, the key will eventually be saved with the package specified at the bottom of the list in the `packages` key of the `config/lang-publisher.php` file.

 It's all.
 Enjoy! 😊

 [link_source]:  https://github.com/andrey-helldar/laravel-lang-publisher